Fuso (company): Daimler Truck

 In 2003, the Mitsubishi Fuso Truck and Bus Corporation (MFTBC) was established.
-DaimlerChrysler, Mitsubishi Motors Corporation, and other Mitsubishi companies acquired 43, 42. and 15% shares, respectively, in MFTBC.
+DaimlerChrysler, Mitsubishi Motors Corporation, and other Mitsubishi companies acquired 43, 42, and 15% shares, respectively, in MFTBC.

 In 2005, Mitsubishi Motors Corporation transferred its MFTBC shares to DaimlerChrysler as part of their compensation agreement for financial damages resulting from quality problems and recalls at MFTBC.
 DaimlerChrysler and the Mitsubishi companies hold shares of 89 and 11%, respectively.
 In 2006, MFTBC moved its headquarters from Tokyo to Kawasaki-shi, Kanagawa; the following year, DaimlerChrysler sold its majority stake in Chrysler Corporation to Cerberus Capital Management.
 The corporation was renamed Daimler AG and the DaimlerChrysler Truck Group was renamed Daimler Truck, with MFTBC part of the latter.

-On May 27, 2020, Mitsubishi Fuso Truck of America announced it is discontinuing new truck sales.
+On May 27, 2020, Mitsubishi Fuso Truck of America announced it was discontinuing new truck sales.
 The move is a result of a re-evaluation by Mitsubishi Fuso Truck and Bus Corp. of its business situation in the United States and Canada, according to the announcement, as the company shifts to a service-focused operation in these markets.

 In May 2023, Fuso and its parent Daimler Truck signed a memorandum of understanding with Hino and its parent Toyota for a plan of merging Hino and Fuso into a publicly traded holding company with "equal investment" from both Toyota and Daimler Truck.

 In June 2025, a definitive agreement was reached with an as yet unnamed holding company to list on the Tokyo Stock Exchange with Daimler Truck and Toyota each to own 25% of the holding company.
+Archion took ownership of Fuso on 1 April 2026.